simplesamlphp/simplesamlphp-module-ldap/docs/ldap.md

 		'attributes' => NULL,

 		/*
+		 * Which attributes should be base64 encoded after retrieval from the LDAP server.
+		 */
+		'attributes.binary' => ['jpegphoto', 'objectguid', 'objectsid', 'ms-ds-consistencyguid'],

+		/*
 		 * The pattern which should be used to create the user's DN given the username.
 		 * %username% in this pattern will be replaced with the user's username.
 		 *